These infections are spread by any close contact with the skin of an infected person—usually between children living in conditions of poor hygiene.

 Later, the patches lose their color or turn gray-blue.
 Without treatment, these patches usually do not go away.

-Doctors make the diagnosis of bejel, yaws, and pinta when typical symptoms appear in people who live in or have visited an area where such infections are common.
+Doctors make the diagnosis of bejel, yaws, or pinta when typical symptoms appear in people who live in or have visited an area where such infections are common.
 Sometimes doctors examine a sample from the skin sores under a microscope.

 Public health officials try to identify and treat infected people and their close contacts.